Next Start

 Another important element to note are cooling passages, which are integrated into the engine block, cylinders and cylinder heads.
 Essentially, these are channels that allow water that absorbs heat to flow through the powerhead.
 This makes it so that the engine doesn’t overheat to a point where metals can melt.

-In order to regulate the temperature of the water flowing through the engine, there is a thermostat located in the cooling passages.
-The thermostat’s job is to ensure the engine is neither too hot or cold, which can both create issues.
+To regulate the temperature of the water flowing through the engine, there is a thermostat located in the cooling passages.
+The thermostat’s job is to ensure the engine is neither too hot nor too cold, both of which can create issues.

-The mid-section of an outboard motor is a metal casing designed to connect the engine to the lower unit.
-Its main function is to act as a channel for connecting the components of the engine with those in the lower unit.
+The midsection of an outboard motor is a metal casing designed to connect the engine to the lower unit.

 This section includes a bracket, which attaches the motor to the transom of the boat.
 This allows for the engine to turn different directions and for the boat to be steered.